 - orange zest

-This recipe is a cinch to make.
+Cranberry chutney is a cinch to make.
 Simply add all ingredients to a sauce pan and let it heat up to boiling.
-The cranberries will “pop” when they are done.
+The cranberries will “pop” when they are done, be ready to prep your splash zone.
 I like to use a potato masher to smash them nice and flat.
-Simmer for a bit until thickened.
+Simmer on medium low for a bit until thickened.
 Allow to cool and serve.
 Thats it!

 Recipe updated from November 2015